Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Discussion

-\textbf{Need for mixed-initiative support.} Prior work in intelligent tutoring shows that learners often delay or avoid seeking hints \cite{aleven2000limitations}, whereas human teachers frequently provide just-in-time guidance to prevent disengagement \cite{novak1999just}.
-Moreover, research has shown that low-performing students may lack the metacognitive skills necessary to make effective pedagogical decisions, such as when to request support \cite{aleven2000limitations, roll2014tutoring}.
-Addressing this challenge, \citet{ju2022student} introduced a mixed-initiative tutoring framework using reinforcement learning, which successfully boosted the performance of low-achieving learners in a pretest–posttest study.
-While these results are promising, designing AI systems that can emulate the natural balance between learner autonomy and timely support remains a critical open challenge for future research.\looseness=-1

-\textbf{Toward scaffolding self-regulated learning.} While mixed-initiative frameworks can compensate for learners who struggle to recognize when support is needed, cultivating metacognitive skills themselves is essential for fostering critical thinking \cite{ku2010metacognitive}.
-Tutoring systems should therefore not only deliver assistance but also nurture learners’ capacity for self-regulation.
+\textbf{Toward scaffolding self-regulated learning.} We found that even the hint generation systems explicitly designed to promote cognitive engagement can still exhibit a tendency to produce overly answer-oriented hints (Section \ref{subsec:cognitive_offloading}).
+Prolonged exposure to such systems may inadvertently reinforce overreliance, amplifying the cognitive offloading they were intended to mitigate.
+Therefore, cultivating metacognitive skills is essential for fostering critical thinking \cite{ku2010metacognitive}.
+Tutoring systems should not only deliver assistance but also nurture learners’ capacity for self-regulation.
 Two pedagogical paradigms with strong empirical support offer promising directions: self-regulated learning (SRL) \cite{zimmerman1990self, zimmerman2002becoming, prasad2024self} and learning-by-teaching (LBT) \cite{frager1970learning}.
 Both approaches have long-standing evidence of effectiveness in enhancing metacognition and deep learning \cite{allen1973learning, bargh1980cognitive, chi2001learning, cohen1982educational, cheng2011role, bouchet2012identifying}, and recent advances in AI have opened new possibilities for embedding them in digital environments.
 For instance, \citet{ge2025srlagent} demonstrate that LLM-assisted SRL can significantly improve regulation skills when scaffolded within a gamified environment.
 Likewise, \citet{rogers2025playing} show how positioning LLMs as “tutees” enables learners to practice learning by teaching, thereby strengthening conceptual understanding as well as metacognitive reflection.
 Building on these insights, we envision future hint generation systems that extend beyond factual recall: systems that scaffold reflection, gradually fade support, and empower learners to assume increasing responsibility for their own learning.
 Such designs not only reduce risks of over-reliance but also promote the development of independent, critical thinkers.